 Bundle¶

-A Bundle Resource within DataOS serves as a declarative and standardized mechanism for deploying a collection of Resources, data products, or applications in a single operation.
-It empowers data developers with the capability to programmatically orchestrate the deployment, scheduling, creation, and dismantling of code and infrastructure resources linked to these data products and applications in a unified manner.
+A Bundle Resource within DataOS serves as a declarative and standardized mechanism for deploying a collection of Resources, Data Products, or applications in a single operation.
+It empowers data developers with the capability to programmatically orchestrate the deployment, scheduling, creation, and dismantling of code and infrastructure resources linked to these Data Products and applications in a unified manner.

 As implied by its name, the Bundle Resource aggregates various DataOS Resources into a flattened directed acyclic graph (DAG).
 Within this structure, each node represents a distinct DataOS Resource, interconnected through dependency relationships.